ACC-HelloWorld/5-data-logging/README.md

 ```
 where `<username>` is replaced with your GitHub username.

+**Note:** If you encounter issues adding secrets to Codespaces, please refer to the "Alternative Methods for Handling Secrets" section at the end of this document.

 ## Insert

 Update [`insert.py`](./insert.py) based on [the tutorial example](https://ac-microcourses.readthedocs.io/en/latest/courses/hello-world/1.5-data-logging.html) to iteratively run 10 dummy color experiments and insert the data into your database via the AWS API Gateway.